• Skip to main content

 A 9×13-inch casserole dish works perfectly in this recipe.

-How do I keep my sour cream from curdling?
+How do I keep the sour cream enchilada sauce from curdling?

 Be sure to remove your white sauce from the heat before adding the sour cream and add it in slowly.